tangalbert919/p37-ec-aero-15/Aero 14 Fan Control Registers.md

 It is not clear how and where the custom fan control curve is stored.

+## Current Fan Speed
+The current fan speed can be read from register 0xFC (current speed of the CPU fan) and register 0xFE (current speed of the GPU fan).
+For both registers have a value range from 0 if the fan is standing still up to 22 if the fan is runnign at maximum speed.

 ## Keyboard backlight
 The keyboard backlight is controlled by register D7.
 (This can also be controlled via the keyboard by pressing FN+Space)